 Thank you to Lenka Cathersides for the following research.

 George Sisley Boorer was born in the 4th quarter of 1873 in Dorking to upholsterer George Marshall and newsagent Catherine Boorer nee Cramp.
-He was baptised on the 30th November 1873 in Dorking, where the family lived at the time.
+He was baptised on 30th November 1873 in Dorking, where the family lived at the time.

 At the time of the 1881 Census, the family lived in Dorking High Street.
-George Marshall was still a upholsterer and Catherine was at home.
-The household further comprised of their son George Sisley and his grandparents: accountant George Boorer and Ann Cramp.
+George was still a upholsterer and Catherine was at home.
+The household further comprised of their son George and his grandparents: accountant George Boorer and Ann Cramp.

 At the time of the 1891 Census, the family lived at 103 High Street, Dorking.
 George was working as a printer and Catherine was a newsagent.
 The household further comprised of their children: painter George and Edith.

-On the 22nd of March 1898 George Boorer enlisted into the Paddington Rifles.
+On the 22nd of March 1898 George Boorer jnr enlisted into the Paddington Rifles.
 His regimental number was 6151.
 At the time of his enlistment he was working as a house painter.
 Later he was transferred to the 18th Middlesex Regiment and upon his retirement into the West Surrey Regiment.

 At the time of the 1901 Census, George was a boarder of Mary Ann Miles at Lambeth, London, where he worked as a house painter.